VirtDev337/NYC-Guide/nyc-guide-main/README.md

 ***
 ## Bonus Features
 ### Bootstrap Cards:
-The Bootstrap toolkit, a free and open-source CSS framework, was utilized for front-end development of cards to display a picture of each activity and venue.
+The Bootstrap toolkit, a free and open-source CSS framework, was utilized for front-end development with colors, sizes, fonts and card layout styles that displayed pictures of each activity and venue.

 ***
 ## Contributing